NMC Health: Operations

 NMC Health operates two business segments, healthcare distribution and services.
 The healthcare arm operates an international network of hospitals around the UAE and Europe.
 It is the largest private healthcare provider in the UAE and provides medical services including diagnostics, outpatient clinics, gynecology, obstetrics, human reproduction and pharmacy retail.
 In 2017, it operated more than 45 locations and more than 15 pharmacies, and employed over 1,200 doctors who saw more than 11,000 patients daily.
 NMC Health's distribution and services arm operates the subsidiary, NMC Trading, which engages in wholesale trading of pharmaceuticals, medical equipment, food and cosmetics.
 NMC Trading has distribution rights for companies such as, Nestlé, Pfizer, Siemens, Samsung, Sanofi and Henkel.

-Recognition

-NMC Health has been recognized as one of the UAE's strongest brands by the Superbrands Council since 2015.
-That same year, the company received the Frost & Sullivan Middle East Integrated Healthcare Company of the Year Award and a Sheikh Khalifa excellence award amongst others.
-The company was recognized for best practices in corporate social responsibility by the Dubai Chamber of Commerce and Industry in 2016.
-That same year, NMC Health received Stevie Awards in the Company of the Year in the Health Products and Services and Pharmaceuticals category and people's choice for favorite companies.
-In 2017, NMC Specialty Hospital and NMC Trading both received Mohammed bin Rashid Al Maktoum Business Excellence Awards.
-It has been selected by the Abu Dhabi National Oil Company (ADNOC) to manage operations of Ruwais Hospital in the Al Dhafra region.